Wolf Trap National Park for the Performing Arts: Children's Theatre in the Woods

-With 70 performances from late June through early August, Children's Theatre in the Woods presents family-friendly shows at 10:30 a.m. on Tuesdays through Saturdays.
-Amidst 117 rolling wooded acres and nestled in a shady grove, the stage is set for lively adventures in music, dance, storytelling, puppetry, and theater.
-All performances are recommended for children between kindergarten and 6th grade.
+Set amid 117 rolling wooded acres,Children's Theatre in the Woods presents dozens of family-friendly shows each season from late June through early August.
+Shows have included music, dance, storytelling, puppetry, and theater, all recommended for children between kindergarten and 6th grade.

-In 2011, Theatre-in-the-Woods was featured in "Best Summer Ever if You've Got Little Ones" by The Washingtonian.
-The 2012 season of Theatre-in-the-Woods featured 34 performances from "local, national, international, and Grammy-nominated artists who represent folk, kindie-rock, storytelling, theatre, world-clad puppetry, and dance".

 Meadow Pavilion

-From the park's inception in 1971 until 2010, the Meadow Pavilion, a covered outdoor stage adjacent to Children's Theatre in the Woods, hosted events for the International Children's Festival at Wolf Trap (known as International Children's Day from 1971 to 1974).
-The Meadow Pavilion hasn't been used since 2010, although it still stands, and remains available for rental through the Wolf Trap Foundation.
+Until 2010, the Meadow Pavilion, a covered outdoor stage adjacent to Children's Theatre in the Woods, hosted events for the International Children's Festival at Wolf Trap (known as International Children's Day from 1971 to 1974).
+Today, the Meadow Pavilion can be rented through the Wolf Trap Foundation.

 On March 6, 1980, a welder's torch ignited a fire at the Meadow Pavilion, causing around $10,000 in damage.

 The Barns at Wolf Trap

-Built from two restored 18th-century barns this 382-seat theater holds performances between October and May.
-Wolf Trap founder Catherine Filene Shouse worked with purchased the barns in upstate New York and had them relocated to the current site in 1981 using the 18th-century "block and tackle" method of construction.
+Built from two restored 18th-century barns, this 382-seat theater holds performances between October and May.
+Shouse bought the barns in upstate New York and had them moved to the current site in 1981 using the 18th-century "block and tackle" method of construction.
 The theater barn was originally built in 1780 and seats 285 on the threshing floor and another 98 in the hayloft.
 The gathering barn is of the Scottish style and features a kitchen, bar and atrium.